kunalj101/python_intro_hackathon/chapter3.md

 *** =instructions

-- Pass dataframe to describe() function
+- Use dataframe.describe() function
 - We can also look at unique values of non-numeric values using df[column_name].value_counts()

 *** =hint
-- Store the output of describe(train) in a dataframe df
+- Store the output of train.describe() in a dataframe df
-- Use df['ApplicantIncome'][2] to access standard deviation of Applicant Income
-- Use df['PropertyArea']['Semiurban'] to access number of residents in semiurban area
+- Use df['PropertyArea'].value_counts() to look at frequency distribution

 *** =pre_exercise_code